 What Not to Plant with Rosemary

-While basil and rosemary are both beloved herbs, they’re not the best pairing in a garden.
+Basil and Rosemary are both beloved herbs, but they’re not the best pairing in a garden.
 Their contrasting water needs make cohabitation problematic.
 Basil thrives with more moisture than rosemary, causing a potential imbalance.

 Additionally, the space and nutrient needs of basil can directly compete with those of rosemary, hindering their mutual growth.
 Lastly, the potent scent of basil may overpower the subtle aroma of rosemary.

 This crunchy green snack is a foe of Rosemary.
 Cucumbers have different watering and nutritional requirements, making them unsuitable companions.

 Cucumbers require a high nitrogen level in the soil, which Rosemary cannot tolerate, and also needs more water.
 Moreover, the robust cucumber scent can dominate the mild aroma of Rosemary.